 With over 850,000 SF permitted, River Park combines life-science research and office space, service retail and housing uses, while maintaining over 50% of the entire site as open-space.

-River Park breaks ground in 2015 and is now leasing for Phase 1 and more.
+River Park has broken ground and is now leasing for Phase 1 and beyond.

 The first floor of 100 River Park offers prime retail opportunities alongside Route 10, and will be an anchor for activity at River Park.

 LIFE SCIENCE RESEARCH & OFFICE: